oupo/gbatoqr/README.md

 devkitPro is required.

 First, execute `./copy-submodule-files.sh` in the repository root directory.
-Second, execute the `make` command in the ndswide directory.
+Second, execute the `make` command in the nds directory.

 ## How to run the scanning program